praxis-live/pxg/README.md

 ## Components

 Under active development - lots more to come!
-Components marked EXPERIMENTAL are in the EXPERIMENTAL folder, and may not be well tested or fully functional.
+Components marked experimental may not be well tested or fully functional.

 ### Core

 Components that can be used in any graph (audio, video, tinkerforge, etc.).

-* `seconds.pxg` - Output running time in seconds.
+* `seconds.pxg` - output running time in seconds.
-* `array-map.pxg` (EXPERIMENTAL) - map a range from 0 to 1 to values in an array.
+* `array-map.pxg` (experimental) - map a range from 0 to 1 to values in an array.
-* `normalize.pxg` (EXPERIMENTAL) - normalize incoming signals to between 0 and 1.
+* `normalize.pxg` (experimental) - normalize incoming signals to between 0 and 1.

 ### Audio